 Gare de Lille Flandres → Paris Gare du Nord | Duration: 1 h | Transfers: 0 | Transport: Train

 The railway line between Lille and Paris is one of the most important connections in France.
-At Lille Flandres station, take the TGV and you’ll be in France’s capital in 1 hour.
+At Lille Flandres station, take the TGV and you’ll be in France’s capital in around 1 hour.

 The railway line crosses a number of impressive bridges such as the viaducts of Commelles and the bridge over the Canal Saint-Denis.